This Is Why Methodists Say the Apostles Creed

 Christian church

-How do Methodists Understand “holy catholic church”?
+How do Methodists Understand “Holy Catholic Church”?

 What other Protestant churches say the Apostles Creed?
+See below

-Although all of these denominations believe in a very similar version of the creed, some church leaders and traditions have disputed certain parts.
-For instance, some churches replace the phrase “holy catholic church” with “universal church.”
-They do this to prevent people from thinking that using the word “catholic” implies support of the Roman Catholic Church.
+For instance, some churches replace the “holy catholic church” with the “universal church.”
+They do this to prevent people from thinking that using the word “catholic” implies support for the Roman Catholic Church.

-“For Christ also suffered once for sins, the righteous for the unrighteous, that he might bring us to God, being put to death in the flesh but made alive in the spirit, in which he went and proclaimed to the spirits in prison, because they formerly did not obey, when God’s patience waited in the days of Noah, while the ark was being prepared, in which a few, that is, eight persons, were brought safely through water.”
+The passage reads, “For Christ also suffered once for sins, the righteous for the unrighteous, that he might bring us to God, being put to death in the flesh but made alive in the spirit, in which he went and proclaimed to the spirits in prison, because they formerly did not obey, when God’s patience waited in the days of Noah, while the ark was being prepared, in which a few, that is, eight persons, were brought safely through water.”

-Other groups of Christians avoid reciting the Apostles Creed not because they are at odds with it theologically, but because they disagree with using creeds altogether.
 People of this persuasion tend to emphasize the priesthood of all believers and the danger of trusting any church authority or council to interpret Scripture for them.
 (Also see What Bible Translation Do Methodists Read?)

 They claim that Bible, not any creed or council, should be the ultimate authority in a person’s life.
-One rebuttal to this claim is that almost all churches, whether they accept creeds or not, often have a statement of faith that operates rather similarly to a creed.
+One rebuttal to this claim is that almost all churches, whether they accept creeds or not, often have a statement of faith that operates similarly to a creed.

 References: